aakash198765/Meal-App/README.md

 # FIRST VERSION OF THE APP

 As the name itself suggests that it's a # Meal-App.
-It's an appication where you've the options to see the Menu items by meals categories, see the meals and can mark it as your favorite Meals, and last you can also filter the meal items as per your meal type from the given options to filter.
+It's an appication where you've the options to see the Menu items by meals categories, see the meals and can mark it as your favorite Meals, and you can also filter the meal items as per your meal type from the given options to filter.